Program overview

 • Flexibility to tailor studies to individual interests.

-• Options to pursue general studies or focus on zoology.
+• Options for general studies or a focus on zoology.

 • Emphasis on whole organism biology and ecology.